mycsphd/mycsphd.github.io/_pages/job-market.md

 No, at least not in a way that will hurt you.
 There may be some hiring managers who might feel this way, but on balance having a Ph.D. opens many more doors than it closes.
 The Ph.D. employment statistics in the Taulbee Survey (above) make that pretty clear.
-Also, you'd probalby be bored doing those jobs.
+Also, you'd probably be bored doing those jobs.

 ## Other Resources